sourcegraph/about/handbook/engineering/distribution/goals.md

 ## Goals

-Progress toward our goals is described in our [roadmap](#roadmap) and the linked Producboards.
+Progress toward our goals is described in our [roadmap](#roadmap) and the linked Productboards.

 ### Understand Sourcegraph site-admin requirements